Eric Olsen (American football): Washington Redskins

 Olsen spent the 2011 season on Washington's practice squad.

-New Orleans Saints
+New Orleans Saints (first stint)

 With the New Orleans Saints heading into the 2011 playoffs, the team signed Olsen off the Redskins' practice squad on January 2, 2012.
 He was inactive in both of the Saints' games in the playoffs.

 He remained with New Orleans for the 2012 season, playing in all 16 games and starting 4 as a blocking tight end.
 In 2013 was placed on injured reserve during training camp, and later released.

 Pittsburgh Steelers

 He signed with the Steelers but did not play during the regular season.

-Tennessee Titans
+Tennessee Titans (first stint)

 On April 3, 2014, Olsen signed with the Tennessee Titans, but he was released at the end of training camp.

-Second stint with Saints
+New Orleans Saints (second stint)

 The Saints brought Olsen back for a second stint with the team on October 22, 2014.
 He was expected to provide additional depth on the line after an injury to Jonathan Goodwin meant that backup center Tim Lelito would be starting.
 He was released on November 12, 2014.